-I was perusing unemployment duration data on the BLS website recently (yes, this is what personal finance bloggers do) and noticed that in the month of July, the average duration of unemployment was up to 40.4 weeks.
-That’s up from 32.6 weeks during the same month last year.
+I was perusing unemployment duration data on the BLS website recently (yes, this is what personal finance bloggers do) and noticed that in early 2015 and the average duration of unemployment is still around 33 weeks.

 If you dig back through the BLS unemployment archives you’ll notice that there were very few months where that number exceeded 20 weeks.